Chehalis Deane Hegner

 BIO

-Chehalis Hegner was awarded in two categories in the 2020 and 2018 Julia Margaret Cameron Awards.
-In 2010 she received the Gjion Mili Photography Prize (Kosovo.)
-She has exhibited in solo and group exhibitions in the US and Europe including: The Griffin Museum (MA), Turn Park Art Space Museum & Sculpture Park (MA), The Photographic Resource Center (Boston, MA), The Art Institute of Boston, Maryland Art Place (Baltimore), St. Gauden’s National Historic Site (Cornish, NH), The Cultural Center (Varigotti, Italy), Perspective Gallery (Evanston, IL), Interlochen Arts Academy (MI), the MIT Museum (Cambridge, MA) The Rey Center (Waterville Valley, NH), University of Massachusetts (Lowell), University of Texas (Austin), Institute of Contemporary Art (Portland, ME) and the National Gallery of Art in Kosovo.
-In 2005 Chehalis Hegner received her MFA in Photography at Lesley University's College of Art and Design in Cambridge, Massachusetts.
+Chehalis Hegner's work was featured in the exhibition Hokusai, Inspiration and Influence at the Museum of Fine Arts, Boston (2023) and at the Seattle Museum of Art (2024.)
+She has exhibited in solo and group exhibitions in the US and Europe including: The Griffin Museum of Photography (MA), Turn Park Art Space Museum & Sculpture Park (MA), The Photographic Resource Center (Boston, MA), Catherine Edelman Gallery (Chicago) The Art Institute of Boston, Maryland Art Place (Baltimore), St. Gauden’s National Historic Site (Cornish, NH), The Cultural Center (Varigotti, Italy), Perspective Gallery (Evanston, IL), Interlochen Arts Academy (MI), The MIT Museum (Cambridge, MA), The Rey Center (Waterville Valley, NH), University of Massachusetts (Lowell), University of Texas (Austin), Institute of Contemporary Art (Portland, ME) and The National Gallery of Art in Kosovo.

 Chehalis served as a faculty member within the Department of Art and Design at The University of Massachusetts until 2015.
-She is currently a full-time artist and co-founder of Halo Hill, a startup organization near Chicago whose mission is to foster arts programming and the environment.
+She is currently a full-time artist and co-founder of Halo Hill, a startup near Chicago whose mission is to foster arts programming and the environment.